نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Purpose: Sustainable Development Goals (SDGs) are presented by the United Nations as a solution to social, economic and environmental challenges.
-It is essential that all sectors of societies pay attention to the goals that are defined for them.
-As an important part of society, universities have the potential to play a significant role in this regard, so they need to dedicate some of their educational and research activities to these issues.
-The purpose of this research is to examine the degree of correlation between the responsiveness and contribution of the world's universities in mitigating the challenges facing humanity, based on their scientific outputs in the SDGs field and the ranks they have obtained in reputable global ranking systems.
-To achieve this goal, universities regarded as high-ranking in terms of their scientific productivity based on data extracted from the Web of Science database, were identified and compared according to their rankings in the global ranking systems.
+pment Goals (SDGs), presented by the United Nations, address social, economic, and environmental challenges.
+It is essential for all sectors of society to focus on the goals that are defined for them.
+As a vital part of society, universities have the potential to play a significant role in this effort and should dedicate some of their educational and research activities to these issues.
+The purpose of this research is to examine the correlation between the responsiveness and contributions of the world’s universities in addressing the challenges facing humanity, based on their scientific output in the field of Sustainable Development Goals (SDGs) and their rankings in reputable global ranking systems.
+To achieve this goal, universities identified as high-ranking in terms of scientific productivity—based on data extracted from the Web of Science database—were selected and compared according to their positions in global ranking systems.

-Findings: The research findings indicate that Harvard University was recognized as the most productive university in terms of scientific outputs related to goals 1 (No Poverty), 3 (Good Health and Well-being), 5 (Gender Equality), 8 (Decent Work and Economic Growth), 10 (Reduced Inequalities) and 16 (Peace, Justice, and Strong Institutions).
-The University of Chinese Academy of Sciences has achieved first place on scientific outputs related to goals 6 (Clean Water and Sanitation), 7 (Affordable and Clean Energy), 13 (Climate Action), and 15 (Life on Land).
-After that, Tsinghua University was identified as the most productive university in goals 9 (Industry, Innovation, and Infrastructure), 11 (Sustainable Cities and Communities), and 12 (Responsible Consumption and Production).
-In addition, the Universities of Florida, Toronto, and Sorbonne have also achieved the first ranking in terms of the number of scientific outputs in goals 2 (Zero Hunger), 4 (Quality Education), and 14 (Life Below Water), respectively.
-Furthermore, this research indicate that the highest number of scientific outputs in the area of sustainable development goals has been achieved by the American and Chinese universities.
-So that, Chinese universities exhibit the highest level of participation in Sustainable Development Goals (SDGs) 6, 7, 11, and 12.
+Findings: The research findings indicate that Harvard University was recognized as the most productive university in terms of scientific output related to Goals 1 (No Poverty), 3 (Good Health and Well-being), 5 (Gender Equality), 8 (Decent Work and Economic Growth), 10 (Reduced Inequalities), and 16 (Peace, Justice, and Strong Institutions).
+The University of the Chinese Academy of Sciences achieved first place in scientific output related to Goals 6 (Clean Water and Sanitation), 7 (Affordable and Clean Energy), 13 (Climate Action), and 15 (Life on Land).
+After that, Tsinghua University was recognized as the most productive institution in Sustainable Development Goals 9 (Industry, Innovation, and Infrastructure), 11 (Sustainable Cities and Communities), and 12 (Responsible Consumption and Production).
+Additionally, the Universities of Florida, Toronto, and Sorbonne ranked first in scientific output for Goals 2 (Zero Hunger), 4 (Quality Education), and 14 (Life Below Water), respectively.
+Furthermore, this research indicates that the highest number of scientific outputs related to the Sustainable Development Goals (SDGs) has been produced by American and Chinese universities.
+Specifically, Chinese universities demonstrate the highest level of participation in SDGs 6, 7, 11, and 12.
 In contrast, for Goal 9, the participation rates of universities from both the United States and China are equal.
-Moreover, in the remaining goals, universities in the United States have published the largest volume of scientific publications.
-Examining the ranking results of the universities in two global ranking systems showed that there are commonalities between the top universities in the THE and Shanghai systems.
-For instance, according to both THE and Shanghai rankings, the Massachusetts Institute of Technology (MIT) is consistently ranked in third place, while Stanford University holds the second position.
-Additionally, Princeton University is ranked in sixth place in both of these prestigious global university rankings.
-In addition to this, there are eight joint universities among the top 10 universities in the THE and Shanghai rankings.
-Finally, the results of the correlation analysis at 99% confidence interval indicate the existence of a significant and positive correlation between the research variables.
-Considering that the number of correlation coefficients between the rank in all SDGs and the rank in the ranking systems are in the range of 0.35 to 0.65; this is an acceptable correlation between them.
+Additionally, for the remaining goals, universities in the United States have published the largest volume of scientific publications.
+Examining the ranking results of universities in two global ranking systems reveals commonalities among the top institutions in the THE and Shanghai rankings.
+For example, both THE and Shanghai consistently rank the Massachusetts Institute of Technology (MIT) in third place, while Stanford University holds the second position.
+Additionally, Princeton University is ranked sixth in both of these prestigious global university rankings.
+Furthermore, eight universities appear jointly among the top 10 in the THE and Shanghai rankings.
+Finally, the results of the correlation analysis, conducted at a 99% confidence interval, indicate a significant and positive correlation between the research variables.
+Considering that the correlation coefficients between the ranks in all SDGs and the ranks in the ranking systems range from 0.35 to 0.65, this indicates an acceptable level of correlation between them.

 کلیدواژهها [English]